jweeeezy/configs/cheatsheets/web_accessibility.md

 ## Tabbing
 - pro tip (single-page-app): save current focus / active element in a var!
-- tabindex attribut can be used for making elements (un-)tabable (values: -1, 0, 1)
+- tabindex attribute can be used for making elements (un-)tabbable (values: -1, 0, 1)
-- https://github.com/jkup/focusable (query for all tabable elements)
+- https://github.com/jkup/focusable (query for all tabbable elements)
-- tabable html-tags by default
+- tabbable html-tags by default

 | html-tag | |
 | :-------------- | :----------- |